 - 90% of consumers watch on their mobile devices

-The only way people can buy from you is if they trust you, but how can you do this with mobile users?
+The only way people can buy from you is if they trust you.
+The next question, therefore, is- how can you do this with mobile users?
 In desktops, you use tactics such as;

-- Testimonials to convince the buyer she/he is making the right decision
+- Testimonials to convince the buyer that she/he is making the right decision

-- Contact information to show you are a trusted organization
+- Contact information to show that you are a trusted organization

-- Including that prospects can trust you with their private information, without any fraud activities.
+- Features that show the prospects that they can trust you with their private information, without any fraud activities.

 This is however different when it comes to mobile advertising, since you may not have enough space for all this information.

-What you can do is add a click to call or message interaction.
+What you can do is add a click to call or message interaction board.
 People love to know that there is someone they can talk to if they encounter an issue.